unibo-spe/spe-slides/content/extra/pps-ci-introduction/_generator.md

 (besides, the very notion of "it works" is rather debatable)

 * Software quality should be *continuously assessed*
-* The assessment should *automatic* whenever possible
+* The assessment should be *automatic* whenever possible
 * **QA should be integrated in the build system!**
   * It is fine to *fail the build* if quality criteria are not met